What happens when 2 computers play chess?

 There are just too many factors in play like the computer depth, opening choices, or pawn structures, the color is a factor but not the entire story.

 Believe it or not, there are in fact advantages to playing black even in a match between engines.
-If you want to know the details of why is that the case my article (will open in a new tab) will help you learn that.

 Will the one with stronger depth always win in a battle of chess computers?